Sri-Harsha/scpp/README.md

 ## Unimodal Language model evaluation in SUGARCREPE++

-We designed SUGARCREPE++ dataset such that the overlap of semantic information between the two positive captions is always higher than between the positive and negative captions, even without considering the image.
+We designed the SUGARCREPE++ dataset such that the overlap of semantic information between the two positive captions is always higher than between the positive and negative captions, even without considering the image.
 We use the text-only task (TOT) metric for ULMs as defined in the paper.

 ULMs can be evaluated with the following steps:

-1. Setting up the python environment for ULMs:
+1. Setting up the Python environment for ULMs:

    `pip install -r ulm-requirements.txt`

-3. This will download and evaluate models that can be run on a medium sized GPU.
+3. This will download and evaluate models that can be run on a medium-sized GPU.

    `python evaluate_ulms.py --data_dir data --models modelset1`